-18.2.5.1 Backup Domain
+18.2.5.1 Backup domain

-PSoC 6 offers an independent backup supply option that can be supplied through a separate Vbackup pin.
-For details on the backup domain and the powering options, refer to the Backup System chapter on page 214.
+PSoC[TM] 6 offers an independent backup supply option that can be supplied through a separate Vbackup pin.
+For details on the backup domain and the powering options, see the "Backup system" on page 241.
 This domain powers a real-time clock (RTC) block, WCO, and a small set of backup registers.
 Because the power supply to these blocks come from a dedicated Vbackup pin, these blocks continue to operate in all CPU and system power modes, and even when the device power is disconnected or held in reset as long as a Vbackup supply is provided.
 The RTC present in the backup domain provides an option to wake up the device from any CPU or system power mode.
-The RTC can be clocked by an external crystal (WCO) or the internal lowspeed oscillator (ILO).
+The RTC can be clocked by an external crystal (WCO) or the internal low-speed oscillator (ILO).
 However, the ILO is available only if the device is powered - the device should not be in the off or reset state.
 Using ILO is not recommended for timekeeping purpose; however, it can be used for wakeup from Hibernate power mode.

-18.2.5.2 Reset State
+18.2.5.2 Reset state